 Prompt recognition of cardiac arrest is key.
 If someone is not responsive and not breathing normally, immediately call emergency services (000) and get an AED.
 An early call for help gives the next two steps the greatest opportunity for success, because the sooner the ambulance arrives, the sooner advanced care can begin.

-Start delivering cardiopulmonary resuscitation as soon as possible.
-Cardiopulmonary resuscitation (CPR) is a combination of chest compressions and airway ventilation.
-Use a ratio of 30 compressions to two breaths or compression only.
+Start delivering cardiopulmonary resuscitation (CPR) as soon as possible.
+Anyone can perform chest compressions.
 Chest compressions help oxygenated blood flow to the person’s brain and heart until an AED can be used to attempt to restore normal heart pumping or advanced medical personnel arrive.

 Attach an AED as soon as possible and follow the prompts.
 It is universally recognised that early defibrillation significantly improves survival rates.
-Survival can be significantly improved even 6-10 minutes after arrest, as long as effective CPR has been started early in the arrest.
+The biggest impact is if an AED is used within the first 3 minutes, but survival can be significantly improved even 6-10 minutes after arrest, as long as effective CPR has been started early in the arrest.
 It is thought that good CPR may even increase the likelihood of defibrillation success.
-However CPR alone is not enough – only defibrillation can shock a heart back into a normal rhythm.
+However, CPR alone is not enough – only defibrillation can shock a heart back into a normal rhythm.